ajardolino3/discourse-watch-category-ajardolino3/README.md

-discourse-watch-category-mcneel
+discourse-watch-category-jungmedizinerforum
 ======================

 A simple plugin that watches a category for all the users in a particular group.
-Customized for http://discourse.mcneel.com.
+Customized for http://discourse.jungmedizinerforum.org.

 License
 =======